 The Department of History is pleased to announce that our MA in History program will be fully onlline starting in Fall 2022.
 Students studying on campus will have the option to take one on-campus 4000-level course each Fall and Spring semester.
 All seminars (5000-5999 numbered courses) will be offered online.
 Coursework is offered in American, Premodern World, and Modern World history.
 Students who pursue their degree in this program choose the thesis or non-thesis track to complete their M.A. degree.
 This program is separate from the Online for Teachers option.

 As our alumni page attests, our program is flexible enough to meet a number of career objectives.
 Full-time students seeking a terminal master’s degree can complete the program in three regular semesters, including summer coursework.
 Students planning to go on to a doctoral program may wish to take two years.
-Our evening seminars are convenient for students balancing their studies with employment.

 Degree: Master of Arts

 Completion time: 30 for M.A. with Thesis; 32 for M.A. without Thesis; 32 for Online Teacher Option Credit Hours

 |International Studies in History||Option (Undergrad)|

 |History with the Online Option for Teachers||Option (Grad)|

 |Premodern World History||Concentration (Grad)|